 - Improbable Age: She joined Doflamingo's crew of hardened criminals before she hit puberty.
 She also has used her Devil Fruit since she was young.

-- I'm Standing Right Here: Lao G tells Sai that he won't let him take her away because her need to be useful is very "convenient" to the crew, right in front of her who is shocked and sadden to hear that she's just a tool to the crew.
+- I'm Standing Right Here: Lao G tells Sai that he won't let him take her away because her need to be useful is very "convenient" to the crew, right in front of her who is shocked and saddened to hear that she's just a tool to the crew.

 - Karma Houdini: She is guilty of crimes like the rest of the Donquixote Family, but is the only one of them not arrested.
-In fact, she comes out better as she is set to marry Sai afterward.
+In fact, she comes out better as she is set to marry Sai afterwards.
 She does have a backstory that makes her sympathetic, but so did others in the family such as Señor Pink.
 Some of the traits that made her backstory sympathetic, such as being in a pirate crew since childhood, were shared by Buffalo and Dellinger, and they were all taken into custody with everyone else.
 Then again, she might have not done anything irredeemably bad, so in this sense, it's justified.
-There is also a lot of signs of a mental disorder which has been enable for years.
+There is also a lot of signs of a mental disorder which has been enabled for years.